wmpowell8/RaylibSortingVisualizer/README.md

 Please **read the warnings** at the top.
 Thank you!

-## ⚠️ Warning 🚧

-Raylib Sorting Visualizer's [procedurally-generated audio](src/procedural_audio.c) (introduced in [commit a65fb36](https://github.com/wmpowell8/RaylibSortingVisualizer/commit/a65fb3606934e5fe04aa2691753df83079aefd3f)), when initializing, can sometimes cause the Windows Audio service to malfunction, preventing any audio from playing until it is restarted.

-To fix this issue, you can restart the Windows Audio service by doing the following:

-1. Simultaneously press the Windows key and R and type in "services.msc".
-2. Ensure "Services (Local)" is selected on the left and scroll down until you see "Windows Audio".
-Select it.
-3. Click on the "Restart Service" button at the top.
-It's the one with a rectangle and a triangle.

 ## To-do

 - [X] Add indicator for where array accesses are, with different colors for reads, writes, and both ([commit bc540cc](https://github.com/wmpowell8/RaylibSortingVisualizer/commit/bc540cc1ceae5de769dd40eda9566bbea58ca124))